AguaClara/Filter_Constriction/Videos/Video_Analysis.md

 - 0:47 a small, oblong floc deposits from the right side of the air bubble onto a sand grain just under the bubble
 - 1:07 An oblong floc kind of deposits
   - One side seems to attach on to a sand particle and pivots about that point and then the floc falls off of the sand and flows through

+### 20 March 2018
+#### Video 1
+Summary: Large flocks settle and compress on top of the sand  layer.

+General info:
+- Flocs are large chunks, and they follow the same path as they get closer to the sand layer

+Constriction behavior:
+- The flocs stray from the edges of the sand grains; they move toward the middle of the intersections between sand grains
+  - This may be because the velocity at the sand's edge is zero

+### 16 March 2018
+Summary: Just images; no videos, although the sand grains are optimally spaced.

+### 15 March 2018
+#### Video 1 (Moving Arm)
+General info:
+- The metal arm was moved throughout this video.
+As the metal arm lowered, more flocs entered and settled in the flow cell.

+Constriction behavior:
+- The flocs that pass through the sand layer are all very small (probably, only small flocs are *able* to pass through without being filtered)
+- Flocs first occupy the top layer of constrictions, then lower ones; meanwhile, flocs build up above the very top layer, in tower-like formations.
+  - Could imply that the flocs have the highest chance of depositing at the top.
+It's possible that as time passes, more flocs can be caught at the bottom of the sand layer.

+#### Video 2
+Summary: Slow flocs are forced through the constriction.

+General info:
+- Slow movement; this might indicate a smaller pressure difference
+- 0:15 ~ 0:17 the entire floc blanket is forced down (unclear if table moved or the metal arm was moved); the flocs become more compact after this impact
+  - This could tell us that flocs and the floc blanket are prone to movement by forces other than the water flow

+#### Video 3
+Summary: Slow flocs follow similar paths and deposit in the sand bed's deeper layers.

+General info:
+- Some flocs have aleady settled by the time the video starts
+- Slow floc flow; flocs all follow similar paths as they approach the sand layer.
+  - This is further evidence that flocs move faster near a constriction and follow ideal paths based on sand placement

+Constriction behavior:
+- It seems like flocs settle in the deeper layers of the sand bed, not just the top

+### 13 March 2018

+#### Video 1 (Adjustable arm at max)
+Summary: Flocs preferentially flow through large gaps between sand particles.

+General info:
+- There are large gaps between sand grains
+- The video pans upward, far above the sand bed, to show how sand grains stick to the acrylic and form constrictions of their own
+- This flow cell uses a thin silicone spacer, which allows for flocs  to stick on the acrylic wall and act as the sand grains do and collect more flocs
+    - If it weren't the thin silicone sheet, the flocs could easily flow past the floc-accumulated wall because there would be a larger depth in the flow cell

+Constriction behavior:
+- Flocs preferentially flow through large gaps between sand grains, rather than depositing in the surrounding sand bed
+  - This video doesn't show much deposition, because most of the flocs just move towards and through the gaps

+#### Video 2 (Moving View)
+Summary: Flocs pass through gaps and enter a high-velocity eddy after the sand layer.

+General info:
+- Video of the area below the sand layer

+Constriction behavior:
+- There is a visible eddy of a very high velocity
+- Flocs have accumulated on the wall by these eddies.
+There are thick lines of flocks at the edge of these accumulations, probably because of the repeated floc deposition from the rotating eddy
+- As in Video 1, some flocs flow through gaps between sand grains, and other flocs are accumulated on the acrylic wall
+  - The gap allows for preferential flow straight to the eddy.
+The gap and high velocity could also be the causes of the eddy